karinfdez/class-action-showcase/README.md

 ## Note
 This repository is a public showcase of a private project.
 The actual source code is private, but this outlines the architecture, technologies used, and demo links.

-This repository includes a detailed project description, the tech stack used, and a video demo of the application to illustrate its features and functionality.

 ## DEMO